[REVEALED] German Foods That Start With Y

 Gelbe Erbsensuppe, or yellow split pea soup, is a classic German dish that exemplifies the comfort and heartiness of traditional German cuisine.
 This soup is not only delicious but also a nutritious option that has stood the test of time.

-See also [REVEALED] Filipino Foods That Start With U
+See also Candy That Starts With T

 Preparation: